seanturner/mls-architecture/draft-ietf-mls-architecture.md

 MLS is designed as a large scale group messaging protocol and hence aims to provide performance and safety to its users.
-Messaging systems that implement MLS must provide support for conversations involving two or more participants, and aim to scale to approximately 50,000 clients, typically including many Members using multiple devices.
+Messaging systems that implement MLS provide support for conversations involving two or more participants, and aim to scale to approximately 50,000 clients, typically including many Members using multiple devices.